coetzeer/coetzeer/_posts/2018-10-10-standing_on_the_shoulders.markdown

 # 1. Ansible via ssh jail

-This repo is one of these things have spent almost a year looking for, but stumbled across it completely by accident when looking for something else.
+The following few paragraphs document my path to discovering a git repository that was the culmination of a about 6 months worth of feverish internet searching.
+In the end, I stumbled across it completely by accident when looking for something else.

 The challenge is: how do I run ansible in a jail?
 Typically ansible connects to target hosts via ssh, but ssh daemons are really just overhead for jails, especially if you're running something lighter than the ssh daemon in the jail.

 ## Built in jail plugins